St Peter’s Church is a distribution centre for the Leeds South and East Foodbank.

-The South Leeds Foodbank operates under Christian Charity, the Trussell Trust.
+The Leeds South and East Foodbank operates under Christian Charity, the Trussell Trust.
 The organisation’s mission statement reads: “The Trussell Trust works to empower local communities to combat poverty and exclusion in the UK and Bulgaria.
 We work with the people that society forgets, providing practical help through sustainable projects and by enabling each person to realise that they are valued.
 Our vision is to build communities where people of all backgrounds are included and have the opportunity to live in dignity with hope for the future.”

 A spokesperson for the Trust said, “13 million people live below the poverty line in the UK.
 Every day people in the UK go hungry for reasons ranging from redundancy to receiving an unexpected bill on a low income.
 Foodbanks provide a minimum of three days emergency food and support to people experiencing crisis in the UK.
 In 2012-13 foodbanks fed 346,992 people nationwide.
 Of those helped, 126,889 were children.
 Rising costs of food and fuel combined with static income, high unemployment and changes to benefits are causing more and more people to come to foodbanks for help.